-Come and joint us.
-You'd be very welcome!
+Come and join us.
+You would be most welcome!

 Music

 This option is a two year GCSE course, which prepares learners for careers in the Performing Arts, Music or Entertainment Industry whilst developing skills required for any profession such as confidence, organisation, time keeping and ICT.